ALL Metrics

 Discussion

-Furthermore, technology (i.e., Virtual Reality) also regarded as a rejuvenating and relaxing learning experience that benefited students’ English skills, as the project was engaging and enabled autonomy.
+Across the reviewed literature, technology (i.e., Virtual Reality) also regarded as a rejuvenating and relaxing learning experience that benefited students’ English skills, as the project was engaging and enabled autonomy.
 Although it is noteworthy that students with high creative self-efficacy tend to feel less pressure than those with low creative self-efficacy, the result of their EMI aspect (i.e. enjoyment, perceive competence, perceived choice, usefulness), yet the post-test score showed no difference (Lin & Wang, 2021).
-In this way, technology-enhanced PBLL (i.e. immersive VR) can promote social engagement by participating and interacting in the VR environment with their peers (Shi et al., 2024).
+In this way, technology-enhanced PBLL (i.e. immersive VR) consistently reported promotes social engagement by participating and interacting in the VR environment with their peers (Shi et al., 2024).

-Despite these positive results reflecting the impact of TEPBLL on language acquisition, at least two studies indicated subpar performance of participants in enhancing technology in PBLL.
-Mohamadi (2018) conducted a comparative study of PBL and e-PBL of English idiom knowledge and found that students faced a challenge in using technology because of the quality of the Internet, which caused them to not enjoy the same benefits as the non-tech group.
-Nishioka (2016) investigated a Web 2.0-based collaborative digital story-telling project but found that most proficient learners showed dissatisfaction in collaborating with less proficient learners, as it took a longer time to complete the task.
+Importantly, the review also identifies contextual and pedagogical constrains that shape the outcomes of TEPBLL implementations.
+Mohamadi (2018), for instance, conducted a comparative study of PBL and e-PBL of English idiom knowledge and reported that students faced a challenge in using technology because of the quality of the Internet, which caused them to not enjoy the same benefits as the non-tech group.
+Similarly, Nishioka (2016) investigated a Web 2.0-based collaborative digital story-telling project but found that most proficient learners showed dissatisfaction in collaborating with less proficient learners, as it took a longer time to complete the task.
 However, Nishioka also suggested that language educators could boost the motivation and engagement of highly proficient learners by highlighting how collaborative learning with peers facilitates the acquisition of the target language within the project.
-Future research should further investigate these issues and identify the most suitable approach to assist.

 Conclusion

-Overall, we examined 31 SSCI articles and found five conceptual frameworks in TEPBLL area that covered social constructivism theory, sociocultural theory, incidental vocabulary learning, communicative language learning and self-determination theory.
+Overall, this systematic review examined 31 SSCI-indexed empirical studies and found five conceptual frameworks in TEPBLL area including social constructivism theory, sociocultural theory, incidental vocabulary learning, communicative language learning and self-determination theory.
 Seven project types involving telecollaborative project, digital story-telling, virtual reality, video making, mobile instant messaging-based, video conferencing and audio-visual translation projects were promoted after the enhancement of TEPBLL in the classroom.
 Thus, eight language skills and knowledge would be improved after the application of TEPBLL: speaking skills, listening skills, reading skills, writing skills, vocabulary knowledge, creative and critical thinking skills, intercultural awareness, and content knowledge.
 We also discussed the recommendations of previous studies in detail and considered possible research topics for future research.

 Thus, it is crucial to note that this review focused on identifying a limited number of empirical works that employed technology to support the process of language learning and that were published in SSCI; nevertheless, several significant publications on TEPBLL were not covered in this review.
 For example, Dressler et al. (2020) integrated content and language learning in project-based learning implies the concept of CLIL-infused TEPBLL, which supports vocational or content-related majors conducting PBLL.
 However, the review foci are the theories that were used in the empirical studies on TEPBLL or the technologies aimed at language enhancement, and the implications for future research.
 However, there are certain limitations of this review that might be considered in the following ways in future research: (1) The current study used a limited number of articles from a single resource, that is Web of Science, to maintain the quality of the review.
-Therefore, it is recommended that future studies cover multiple resources such as Google Scholar, IEEE Exploration and other electronic archives, including conference papers, book chapters, and publications in non-SSCI journals; (2) Future studies may consider analyzing the studies from varied pedagogical perspectives.
+Future research would benefit from drawing on a wider range of data sources, including non-SSCI journals, conference proceeding; as well as from.
+(2) Future studies may consider examining TEPBLL from diverse pedagogical and disciplinary perspectives.

 Ethics and consent